nmslib/nmslib/README.md

 There are also three sample clients implemented in [C++](query_server/cpp_client_server), [Python](query_server/python_client/), and [Java](query_server/java_client/).
 A client reads a string representation of the query object from the standard stream.
 The format is the same as the format of objects in a data file.
-Here is how you can find ten vectors closest to the first vector (stored in row 1) of a provided sample data file:
+Here is an example of searching for ten vectors closest to the first vector (stored in row 1) of a provided sample data file:
 ```
 export DATA_FILE=../../sample_data/final8_10K.txt
 head -1 $DATA_FILE|  ./query_client -p 10000 -a localhost  -k 10